Body of Milwaukee student found dismembered on beach day after ‘first date’

 The complaint alleged that he had “intentionally killed and then dismembered Robinson with the intent to conceal the homicide, and it occurred between the arrival at the Defendant’s residence and his departure from the Warnimont Park area.”

-Anderson was jailed for first-degree intentional homicide, mutilating a corpse and arson charges in the death of Sade Robinson, and held on a bond of $5m.
+Anderson was held on a $5million bond for first-degree intentional homicide, mutilating a corpse and arson charges in the death of Sade Robinson.
 A preliminary examination is set for 22 April.

 The first charge of intentional homicide carries a potential sentence of life imprisonment.